Rafaelatff/PK2-WiFi-MoT-Socket/README.md

 * Mean: -52.034114434876535
 * Standard deviation: 2.757370986817883

 I had some troubles by recovering the data, original file just save first tree rows (see next image).
 Previews data were copied from the terminal, pasted on a excel sheet, then I converted text to column, deleted all the non usable lines, then I copied again to a txt file.
-This took a lot of time!
-So, before going to the running statistics, I will study the python giles that generate de txt data with the measurements.
+This took a lot of computer processing time!
+So, before going to the running statistics, I will study the python files that generate de txt data with the measurements.
+Later I realize that I have should use the 'gerencia.txt' file and not the 'Medidas_%Y_%m_%d_%H-%M-%S.txt' file.

 ![image](https://github.com/Rafaelatff/PK2-WiFi-MoT-Socket/assets/58916022/593d7e61-0773-46ee-bc98-17962f9c1a06)